miguelrisero/betterpic-web-content/legal/affiliates-policy.md

 category: Legal Document
 updated: 2023-09-05
 ---
+**About BetterPic:** BetterPic is a digital service operated and managed by IndieInnova, S.L. ("IndieInnova").
+For the purposes of this Policy, references to "BetterPic" shall pertain to the digital service provided by IndieInnova, S.L.
+All matters related to BetterPic, including this Affiliates Policy, are governed by the laws of Spain.

 As an authorized affiliate (Affiliate) of BetterPic, you agree to abide by the terms and conditions contained in this Agreement (Agreement).
 Please read the entire Agreement carefully before registering and promoting BetterPic as an Affiliate.

 Your participation in the Program is solely to legally advertise our website to receive a commission on memberships and products purchased by individuals referred to BetterPic by your own website or personal referrals.